Entanglement dynamics of multi-parametric random states: a single parametric formulation: Component matrix ensemble for a pure state

+As the above definitions indicate, the determination of entanglement entropies requires a prior knowledge of the reduced density matrices and therefore the components of a pure bipartite state in the basis of interest.
 A physically motivated basis can often be chosen as the one that preserves the same global constraints (e.g. symmetry, conservation laws etc.) as the system.
 The components of any state of the system, represented in such a basis, then satisfy the transformation rules for the constraint class.
-As a consequence, the structure of the $C$ matrix e.g. whether it is real or complex, the relation among the elements and their transformation rules etc depends on the global constraints e.g. symmetry, conservation laws etc.

-For example, for systems with both time-reversal symmetry and integer angular momentum, a physically motivated basis can always be chosen as real.
+As a consequence, the structure of the $C$ matrix, e.g., whether it is real or complex, the relation among the elements and their transformation rules etc., depends on the global constraints e.g. symmetry, conservation laws etc. For example, for systems with both time-reversal symmetry and integer angular momentum, a physically motivated basis can always be chosen as real.
 Thus $C$ is a real matrix for systems with both time-reversal symmetry and integer angular momentum, a quaternion matrix for the systems with time-reversal symmetry and half integer angular momentum, and, a complex matrix in absence of the.time-reversal symmetry.
 For clarity purposes, the present study is confined only to $C$ real or complex with no other matrix constraints.
 The elements of $C$ can then be written as $C_{kl}=\sum_{s=1}^{\beta} (i)^{s-1}C_{kl;s}$ with $\beta=1$ or $2$ for $C$ real or complex; taking $N_a=N, N_b=N+\nu_0$, we have $k=1 \to N, l=1 \to (N+\nu_0)$.
-The generalization to quaternion $C$ can be done following similar steps but is technically tedious and is therefore not included here).
+(The generalization to quaternion $C$ can be done following similar steps but is technically tedious and is therefore not included here.)